NeuroML/Documentation/source/Userdocs/Schemas/PyNN.md

-<i>Single-compartment Hodgkin-Huxley-type neuron with transient sodium and delayed-rectifier potassium currents using the ion channel models from Traub.</i>
+<i>Single-compartment Hodgkin-Huxley-type neuron with transient sodium and delayed-rectifier potassium currents using the ion channel models from Traub. .</i>